 This number affects every decision you make, whether in your business or personal life.
 It influences the types of people you’re drawn to and the actions you take.

 You can think of this as the mask you put on when you’re meeting people for the first time.
 Calculated using the consonants in your name, the personality number is all about first impressions.

 In other words, it describes the aspects of your personality that you’re willing to show to the world.

 These personality traits rarely encapsulate everything you are as a person.

 You can think of this number as your buffer.
 Only the people you truly trust get to know what’s hidden behind the mask you wear.

 Core Number 5 – Birth Day Number

-This number simply looks at the day you were born.
-If it’s a double-digit number, you will reduce it to a single-digit one (unless it’s a master number).
+In Pythagorean numerology, this number simply looks at the day you were born.
+If it’s a double-digit number, you will reduce it to a single digit one (unless it’s a master number).

 Many view this as the least significant of the core numbers.
 It denotes a single talent or trait that will become important at some point during your life’s journey.

 There are three master numbers in Pythagorean numerology: 11, 22, and 33.